coinbase/assume-role/README.md

 ## Getting Started

-Make sure that credentials for your AWS bastion account are stored in `~/.aws/credentials`.
+If you are using a bastion setup (the default), make sure that credentials for your AWS bastion account are stored in `~/.aws/credentials`.

 Out of the box you can call `assume-role` like: